 9. Universal Studios Classic Monster Cafe

-This is another quick service option that serves BBQ options.
+This is another quick service option at Universal Studios that serves BBQ options.
 It is not the best BBQ I have ever had but it provides a variety.
-I liked that the kids could choose sides as an entree.
-Monster Cafe is on the pricier side for a quick service type meal but is a good choice for sharing.
+I liked that the kids could choose sides as an entrée.
+Monster Café is on the pricier side for a quick service type meal but is a good choice for sharing.

 Five for the Road Dad Recommends: Perilous Pair Platter with Brussel Sprouts and Mac/Cheese